qlicker/qlicker/docs/UserManual-Professor.md

 Each edit created will automatically save the question.

 #### Question Types
 There are four question types to choose from; multiple choice, multi-select, true or false, and short answer.
 For multiple choice and multi-select, there can be a max of 6 answers to choose from.
 Like question text, the answers can be modified using the toollbar.
-Correct and Incorrect options can be toggled by clicking on "correct" or "incorrect".
+Correct and Incorrect options can be toggled by clicking on the checkbox to the right of each answer.

 ### Using the Question Library
 The Question Library can be found via the 'Questions' dropdown menu.
 This page contains all questions saved to the library, for all courses you own.
 On this page, you can create new questions, search for questions using keywords, type, or tags, and access Public and Student-submitted questions.